S-S-T/bzvoice-json-generator/README.md

 # How to use

--   Quick and dirty json generator that creates a simple json file with category and product associations.
+-   Quick & dirty generator to create a simple json file for BazaarVoice product Reviews associated with Gillette OnDemand.

 To run:
 - Clone this repo
 - npm install
 - node index.js
-- Upload bzreviews.json to your favorite online spot.
+- Upload bzreviews.json to www